nicolaei/master/docs/thesis/source/03_method.md

 expense of scanning speed.
 This longer scanning period should hopefully not have any impact when scanning as the access-point.

-### Other approaches

-Some other approaches were also concidered, but ultimately not tested for various reasons.

-#### Extra radio operating on a separate channel

-In [@SeamlessHandoff] the authors suggest having an extra radio on the access point to improve handoff between access points.
-This extra radio would operate on an exclusive channel.

-This method could help with both discovery time, accuracy, client latency and goodput.
-But this approach was ultimately decided against due to the extra equipment needed for adoption.

 Parameters
 ----------